Frank Cameron: International career

 Cameron's next series was against England at home in 1962–63, but it was not as successful, as the team suffered two innings defeats and a seven-wicket loss as they were whitewashed 0–3.
 Cameron got eight wickets in the series, including four for 118 in the first Test, where he was the only New Zealand bowler to take more than one wicket.

 South Africa came to tour New Zealand the next summer, but in three drawn Tests Cameron failed to take more than three wickets in any innings, and ended with nine wickets at the average of 35.22.
 Another 0–0 series followed the next summer, against Pakistan, though Cameron registered his best match figures of nine for 70 in the second Test.
 Chasing 220 to win in four hours, however, New Zealand were set back by Pervez Sajjad, who took four wickets for no runs in ten balls to set New Zealand back from 102 for 2 to 102 for 6, and they closed on 166 for 7.
-In the third Test, New Zealand were set 314 in 83 overs, and batted out to the drawn series.
+In the third Test, New Zealand were set 314 in 83 overs, and batted out to draw the series.

 New Zealand played seven Tests on the subcontinent that summer, four in India and three in Pakistan, but Cameron only played one of the India games – the final Test at the Feroz Shah Kotla.
 After three drawn Tests had opened the series, Cameron took one for 86 as India took a 203-run lead on first innings, and though Cameron made a career-best 27 not out in a 51-run ninth-wicket stand with Richard Collinge, India were set a target of 70.
 Cameron was taken for 29 in four overs, and though he dismissed M. L. Jaisimha hit wicket, India won by seven wickets.

 The tour of Pakistan saw New Zealand lose the first Test by an innings and 64 runs after falling to 79 in their second innings, and Cameron was brought into the team in place of Bryan Yuile.
 He took six wickets for 105 in the match, but Pakistan still drew the game – before winning the third Test after chasing down 202 to win.
-Cameron failed to take a wicket in the chase, though his 108-minute last-wicket stand of 63 with Bev Congdon was a New Zealand tenth-wicket record.
+Cameron failed to take a wicket in the chase, though his 108-minute last-wicket stand of 63 with Bevan Congdon was a New Zealand tenth-wicket record.

 Cameron went on one last tour – aged 33, he went to England in the 1965 season and played two of the three Tests there.
 After bowling figures of 32–5–122–0 in a tour match against Warwickshire, Cameron was left out of the team to play the third Test.
 He did play the last three tour matches against Scotland, Ireland and Netherlands, taking 19 wickets, but was never selected again for Test cricket, and retired after the 1966–67 season.